Vitamin B6 For Morning Sickness: Is It Safe During Pregnancy

 The probable side effects of taking vitamin B6 include headache, fatigue, and paresthesias (5).

 Vitamin B6 is a common remedy for morning sickness among pregnant women.
-Human studies have shown up to 70% reduction of nausea and vomiting and lower hospitalization when using a combination of vitamin B6 and doxylamine.
+Human studies have shown up to 70% reduction of vomiting and nausea during pregnancy and lower hospitalization when using a combination of vitamin B6 and doxylamine.
 The vitamin is safe for most women, and sleepiness is usually the only side effect (4).
 Nevertheless, you should consult your physician before taking supplements to ensure correct doses of vitamin B6 during pregnancy.
 Make sure to tell your healthcare provider about all other medications, dietary supplements, or herbal products that you are taking to avoid any drug interaction or overdose of vitamin B6.

 Infographic: Natural Sources Of Vitamin B6 During Pregnancy